-$$g(p) = R = \sum{i} a_i y_i + b. \tag{10}$$
+$$g(p) = R = \sum{i} a_i y_i + b.$$ (10)

-The parameters a_i and the constant b are found by maximum likelihood estimation.
-Here, the GLMs are developed with the ensemble mean (standardized) and ensemble standard deviation as explanatory variables and p given by the counting estimate applied to the same ensemble.
+The parameters $a_i$ and the constant b are found by maximum likelihood estimation.
+Here, the GLMs are developed with the ensemble mean (standardized) and ensemble standard deviation as explanatory variables and p given by the counting estimate.
+This procedure is different from that used by Hamill et al. (2004) where the GLM was developed using observations.
+The procedure here has the potential to reduce sampling error, not systematic model error.

 There are a number of commonly used choices for the function g(p) including the logit function which leads to logistic regression (McCullagh and Nelder 1989; Hamill et al. 2004).
-Here we use the probit function which is the inverse of the normal cumulative distribution function Φ , that is, we define
+Here we use the probit function which is the inverse of the normal cumulative distribution function $\Phi$ , that is, we define

-$$g(p) \equiv \Phi^{-1}(p). \tag{11}$$
+$$g(p) \equiv \Phi^{-1}(p) \,. \tag{11}$$

 Results using the logit function (not shown) are similar since the logistic and probit function are very similar over the interval $0.1 \le p \le 0.9$ (McCullagh and Nelder 1989).
 The assumption of the GLM method is that g(p) is linearly related to the explanatory variables: here, the ensemble mean and standard deviation.
 When the forecast distribution is Gaussian with constant variance, g(p) is indeed linearly related to the ensemble mean and this assumption is exactly satisfied.
-To see this, suppose that the forecast ensemble has mean μ_f and variance σ_f .
-Then the probability p of the below-normal category is where x_b is the left tercile of the climatological distribution, and
+To see this, suppose that the forecast ensemble has mean $\mu_f$ and variance $\sigma_f$ .
+Then the probability p of the below-normal category is where $x_b$ is the left tercile of the climatological distribution, and